Desert Battle Dress Uniform: U.S. Army

 With limited issuing dating back to the 1980 mission to the rescue American hostages in Iran, the DBDU was unique, in that when it was officially issued in 1981, the 6-color desert pattern was only issued in limited numbers to division personnel like the U.S. 82nd Airborne or 101st Airborne who deployed to Egypt and the Sinai desert to participate in the "Bright Star" exercise in December 1980.
 The DBDU was the U.S. Army's first fully functional desert combat pattern from 1981 to 1992.

 U.S. Marine Corps

 Like the Army, the DBDU was seldom issued whenever Marines were deployed to participate in the "Bright Star" exercises, but became their standard arid combat uniform by 1985.
 The 6-color desert pattern was used by the U.S. Marine Corps from 1982 to 1995.

 U.S. Air Force

 First issued in 1982 for their participation and deployments to arid regions, the DBDU became the United States Air Forces primary desert uniform from 1982 to 1993.

 U.S. Navy

 Like its sister branches, The Navy began limited issue of the DBDU in the early 80s and became standard wide by 1985.
 It would remain the Navy's main desert combat uniform from the early '80s to the mid '90s.

 U.S. Coast Guard

 The Coast Guard was the last branch to see remaining issue of the DBDU in the mid to late 1980s.

-Operational use

-The six-color desert pattern entered service in 1981 at the same time as the woodland BDUs and would be worn in limited numbers by U.S. troops taking part in the biennial Bright Star exercises in Egypt during the 1980s, and by FORSCOM peacekeepers assigned to the Multinational Force and Observers in the Egyptian Sinai Desert, but was not issued in large numbers prior to the Persian Gulf War.
-However, there is evidence that the six-color desert pattern camouflage was in use before 1981 with photographs of American military personnel involved in Operation Eagle Claw in April 1980 using this camouflage pattern in the failed attempt to rescue U.S. embassy staff being held hostage in Iran.